 In addition, the government is obligated to establish non-contributory schemes or other social assistance measures to provide support to those individuals and groups who are unable to make sufficient contributions for their own protection.
 In particular, refugees, asylum-seekers and other disadvantaged and marginalized individuals who have had no opportunity to contribute to the national social security scheme should be allowed access to non-contributory social assistance schemes, so that they can support themselves and their families and in turn have reasonable access to other fundamental human rights in the countries in which they lawfully reside temporarily.

-Contrast “universal retirement protection” or “universal income”, where even housewives and others who do not normally receive a salary despite their real contribution to society are covered, with schemes such as the Mandatory Provident Fund, which only provides security to members of the conventional workforce..
+Contrast “universal retirement protection” or “universal income”, where even housewives and others who do not normally receive a salary despite their real contribution to society are covered, with schemes such as the Mandatory Provident Fund, which only provides security to members of the conventional workforce.

 See further Committee on Economic, Social and Cultural Rights, General Comment No 19 (2008)